NIkz700/NIkz700/README.md

-# 👤 Script Agent
+# ScriptSynth

-**Zero-code hacker.**
+**Zero-code hacker.
+AI-powered execution.**

+I don’t write code — I synthesize it.
-I create, test, and run tools — all built with help from AI, not people.
+With the help of AI, I create, test, and run tools built from pure intelligence, not tutorials.

-I don’t write code — I execute with intelligence.
-The terminal is my playground.
-AI is my only teammate.

-> 🧠 Powered by curiosity
+No bootcamps.
+No mentors.
+Just me, a terminal, and machines that think.

+> ⚙️ Script-driven.
-> 🤖 Guided by machines
+> 🤖 AI-guided.
+> 🧠 Human-curious.

+Welcome to my lab — where ideas are executed, not just written.